 The Lower Columbia College Nursing Program has a long history of preparing graduates to be compassionate and competent nurses.
 Upon completion of the program, graduates are eligible to take the examination for licensure as a registered nurse (NCLEX-RN®).

-The AN DTA/MRP degree and RN licensure prepare graduates for transfer as seniors to the following institutions in Washington: Heritage University, Pacific Lutheran University, St Martin's University, Seattle Pacific University, UW Bothell, UW Seattle, WSU, WWU and Western Governors University.
 Additional options for continuing on in nursing education are available.
-For information about continuing your education in nursing with LCC partners, please see the University Center.
+For information about continuing your education in nursing with LCC partners, please visit the Lower Columbia Regional University Center.

 In accordance with U.S. Department of Education Regulation 34 CFR 668.43 (a) (5) (v), the nursing program at Lower Columbia College is known to meet the state education requirements for a registered nurse license in the states of Washington and Oregon.
 Lower Columbia College has not determined if the nursing program meets the state education requirements of any other state or any U.S. Territory.
 Those seeking registered nurse licensure in any state or U.S. Territory outside of Washington or Oregon are advised to contact the state regulatory agency for the state for which this information is needed.
 The National Council of State Boards of Nursing (NCSBN) has resources that may be helpful, including links to every Nursing Practice Act.